 - Accounts Receivable

 - Track sales by customer

 - Issue Invoices, Statements, Receipts, and more

-- Do job costing and time entry for customer projects
+- Job costing and time entry for customer projects.

 - Manage sales orders and quotations

 - Ship items from sales orders

 - Accounts Payable

-- Track purchases and debts by vendor
+- Track purchases and debts by vendor.

 - Issue RFQ's Purchase Orders, etc.

-- Track items received from purchase orders
+- Track items received from purchase orders.

 - Budgeting

-- Track expenditures and income across multiple departments
+- Track expenditures and income across multiple departments.

-- Track all transactions across departments
+- Track all transactions across departments.

 - Check Printing

-- Customize template for any check form
+- Can customize template for any check form

 - General Ledger

 - Inventory Management

-- Track sales and orders of parts - Track cost of goods sold using First In/First Out method - List all parts below reorder point - Track ordering requirements - Track, ship, receive, and transfer parts to and from multiple warehouses - Localization - Provide Localized Translations for Part Descriptions - Provide Localized Templates for Invoices, Orders, Checks, and more - Select language per customer, invoice, order, etc. - Manufacturing - Track cost of goods sold for manufactured goods (assemblies) - Create assemblies and stock assemblies, tracking materials on hand - Multi-company/Multiuser - One isolated database per company - Users can have localized systems independent of company data set - Point of Sale - Run multiple cash registers against main Ledger-SMB installation - Suitable for retail stores and more - Credit card processing via TrustCommerce - Supports some POS hardware out of the box including: - \ Logic Controls PD3000 pole displays (serial or parallel) - \ Basic text-based receipt printers - \ Keyboard wedge barcode scanners - \ Keyboard wedge magnetic card readers - \ Printer-attached cash drawers - Price Matrix - Track different prices for vendors and customers across the board - Provide discounts to groups of customers per item or across the board - Store vendors' prices independent of the other last cost in the parts record - Reporting - Supports all basic financial statements - Easily display customer history, sales data, and additional information - Open framework allows for ODBC connections to be used to generate reports using third party reporting tools. - Tax - Supports Retail Sales Tax and Value Added Tax type systems - Flexible framework allows one to customize reports to change the tax reporting framework to meet any local requirement.
+- Track sales and orders of parts - Track cost of goods sold using First In/First Out method - List all parts below reorder point. - Track ordering requirements. - Track, ship, receive, and transfer parts to and from multiple warehouses. - Localization - Provide Localized Translations for Part Descriptions - Provide Localized Templates for Invoices, Orders, Checks, and more. - Select language per customer, invoice, order, etc. - Manufacturing - Track cost of goods sold for manufactured goods (assemblies) - Create assemblies and stock assemblies, tracking materials on hand. - Multi-company/Multiuser - One isolated database per company - Users can have localized systems independent of company data set. - Point of Sale - Run multiple cash registers against main Ledger-SMB installation. - Suitable for retail stores and more. - Supports some POS hardware out of the box. - Third party add-ons available for more functionality. - Price Matrix - Track different prices for vendors and customers across the board. - Provide discounts to groups of customers per item or across the board. - Store vendors' prices independent of the other last cost in the parts record. - Reporting - All basic financial statements supported. - Customer history, sales data, and additional information can be easily displayed. - Open framework allows for ODBC connections to be used to generate reports using third party reporting tools. - Tax - Supports Retail Sales Tax and Value Added Tax type systems - Flexible framework allows one to customize reports to change the tax reporting framework to meet any local requirement.